death-of-rats/CTF/Dice2021/plagiarism/Readme.md

 # plagiarism

 I didn't solve this challenge.
-After CTF I read the writeup and mentioned in it article and implement GDC in python with SageMath.
+After the CTF I read the writeup and the article and implement GDC in python with SageMath.

 ## Challenge